JakeCarbone/UCL-coding-tutorial/presentation.md

 * We like to use [Plotly](https://plotly.com/python/), which is a free package that allows you to easily make interactive graphs packed full of features.

-* We have also developed our [own modules](https://git.influencemap.org/JakeCarbone/IM-Plotly-Functions) that contain code for styling preparing the Plotly graphs.
+* We have also developed our [own modules](https://git.influencemap.org/JakeCarbone/IM-Plotly-Functions) that contain code for styling and preparing Plotly graphs.

 ---
 ## Python Uses